MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 To understand more about authentication in Fabric, see [Microsoft Fabric security fundamentals](security-fundamentals.md).

+#### Private Links

+Private links enable secure connectivity to Fabric by restricting access to your Fabric tenant from an Azure virtual network (VNet), and blocking all public access.
+This ensures that only network traffic from that VNet is allowed to access Fabric features such as [Notebooks](../data-engineering/how-to-use-notebook.md), [Lakehouses](../data-engineering/lakehouse-overview.md), and [data warehouses](../data-warehouse/data-warehousing.md), in your tenant.

+To configure Private Links in Fabric, see [Set up and use private links](../security/security-private-links-use.md).

 ### Outbound network security

 Fabric has a set of tools that allow you to connect to external data sources and bring that data into Fabric in a secure way.
 This section lists different ways to import and connect to data from a secure network into fabric.

+#### Trusted workspace access

+With Fabric you can access firewall enabled Azure Data Lake Gen 2 accounts securely.
+Fabric workspaces that have a workspace identity can securely access Azure Data Lake Gen 2 accounts with public network access enabled, from selected virtual networks and IP addresses.
+You can limit ADLS gen 2 access to specific Fabric workspaces.
+For more information, see [Trusted workspace access](../security/security-trusted-workspace-access.md).

+#### Managed Private Endpoints

+[Managed private endpoints](security-managed-private-endpoints-overview.md) allow secure connections to data sources such Azure SQL databases without exposing them to the public network or requiring complex network configurations.

 #### Data gateway

-To connect to on-premises data sources, that might be protected by a firewall or a virtual network, you can use one of these options:
+To connect to on-premises data sources or a data source that might be protected by a firewall or a virtual network, you can use one of these options:

 * [On-premises data gateway](/power-bi/connect-data/service-gateway-onprem) - The gateway acts as a bridge between your on-premises data sources and Fabric.
-The gateway is installed on a server within your network, and it allows Fabric to connect to your data sources without the need to open ports or make changes to your network.
+The gateway is installed on a server within your network, and it allows Fabric to connect to your data sources through a secure channel without the need to open ports or make changes to your network.

 * [Virtual network (VNet) data gateway](/data-integration/vnet/overview) - The VNet gateway allows you to connect from Microsoft Cloud services to your Azure data services within a VNet, without the need of an on-premises data gateway.

-#### On-premises data gateway

-With an on-premises data gateway you can use [Data Flows Gen 2](../data-factory/dataflows-gen2-overview.md) to connect to data sources that are behind firewalls and virtual networks.

-#### Connect to an existing service
+#### Connect to OneLake from an existing service

 You can connect to Fabric using your existing Azure Platform as a Service (PaaS) service.
 For Synapse and Azure Data Factory (ADF) you can use [Azure Integration Runtime (IR)](/azure/data-factory/concepts-integration-runtime) or [Azure Data Factory managed virtual network](/azure/data-factory/managed-virtual-network-private-endpoint).
 You can also connect to these services and other services such as Mapping data flows, Synapse Spark clusters, Databricks Spark clusters and Azure HDInsight using [OneLake APIs](../onelake/onelake-access-api.md).